MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/device-mode/orientation.md

    See the License for the specific language governing permissions and limitations under the License.  -->

 # Simular a orientação do dispositivo com o Microsoft Edge DevTools

-Para simular orientações de dispositivo diferentes do Microsoft Edge DevTools:
+Conclua as seguintes ações para simular orientações de dispositivo diferentes do Microsoft Edge DevTools.

 <!--todo: update device orientation section when available -->